Gaurav-kumar-yadav/Amazon-Clone/README.md

-Amazon Clone font paage only
+Amazon Clone font page only